Caring for children with Special Educational Needs (England)

 Many childcare professionals care for children with special educational needs and/or disabilities (SEND).
 A child may be diagnosed with a condition before joining your setting, or you may be involved in identifying a special educational need or disability.

 Your daily observations and interactions with the children in your care, and the valuable support you offer families, mean that you’re well placed to spot any early signs of additional needs.

 In England, the EYFS asks you to provide parents with a brief written development summary of their child’s progress in the prime areas of learning at age 2.
 From September 2015, health and early years professionals have worked side-by-side on integrated reviews for 2-year-olds.

 The integration of these reviews aims to combine the expertise of health visitors and early years practitioners to effectively identify additional needs and provide early support.
 Having knowledge and understanding of the SEND Code of Practice will help identify and support these needs.

 SEND Code of Practice factsheet – a free factsheet for members outlining and explaining the SEND code of practice for childcare professionals.
 This includes key information and advice for supporting a child with SEND, the importance of your setting and how to address clear targets to enable them to reach ambitious outcomes.

 Inclusion factsheet – a free factsheet for members that covers the individual needs of the child and how you can meet them, allowing children to feel equal, respected and valued in your setting.

-This template job description is for use in Early Years settings to support them in recruiting a SENCO, and to enable early years staff to see what the role of EY SENCO involves.
+This template job description is for use in early years settings to support them in recruiting a SENCo, and to enable early years staff to see what the role of Early Years SENCo involves.